Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 All Upfront

-Question 6

-You have been tasked with creating identical, repeatable infrastructure for your customers.
-Which service will you use?
+_Q6: You have been tasked with creating identical, repeatable infrastructure for your customers.
+Which service will you use?_

 **CloudFormation**

-Question 7
+> CloudFormation provides the ability to provision a repeatedly deployable environment for your customers.

-Upon attempting to create an additional S3 bucket, _you realize you have reached your S3 bucket limit in your AWS account.
+_Q7: Upon attempting to create an additional S3 bucket, you realize you have reached your S3 bucket limit in your AWS account.
 You anticipate creating even more S3 buckets in the future for your photos and documents.
 Which of the following is the best long-term solution?_

 **Submit a service limit increase**

-Question 8
+> The best long-term solution is to request a service limit increase at the AWS Support Center

-_Which of the following is an AWS managed database service that is compatible with MySQL?_
+_Q8: Which of the following is an AWS managed database service that is compatible with MySQL?_

 **Aurora**

-Question 9
+> Aurora is an AWS managed database service that is up to five times faster than a traditional MySQL database.

-_Microsoft has announced a new patch for its operating system.
+_Q9: Microsoft has announced a new patch for its operating system.
 For a platform-as-a-service solution, who would be responsible for applying the patch?_

-AWS
+**AWS**

+> The platform-as-a-service model removes the need for organizations to manage the underlying infrastructure (usually hardware and operating systems) and allows you to focus on the deployment and management of your applications

 Question 10